arungudelli/arungudelli/content/jquery/simple-notifications-using-jquery/index.md

 +++
-title="Simple Notifications Using JQuery" summary="Toastr is the best plugin for implementing Notifications using jQuery at client side.This Toastr jQuery notification plugin comes with so many features." keywords="jquery,simple notifications using jquery,toastr plugin,jquery plugins,javascript" type='post' date='2019-10-17T18:05:05+0000' lastmod='2019-10-17T18:05:05+0000'
+title="Simple Notifications Using JQuery" summary="Toastr is the best plugin for implementing Notifications using jQuery at client side.This Toastr jQuery notification plugin comes with so many features." keywords=["jquery,simple notifications using jquery,toastr plugin,jquery plugins,javascript" ] type='post' date='2019-10-17T18:05:05+0000' lastmod='2019-10-17T18:05:05+0000'